 The Corporation maintains all cash in a bank account with one institution.
 The Dodd-Frank Wall Street Reform and Consumer Protection Act, signed into law on July 21, 2010, permanently raised the standard maximum deposit insurance amount to \$250,000, the FDIC insurance limit per depositor, per depository institution or insured bank in an effort to increase consumer confidence in the banking system.
 At times balances could exceed the insured limit.
 The Corporation has not experienced any losses in such accounts, nor has it had any cash balances in excess of the applicable insured limit.
 Therefore, the Corporation does not feel that it is exposed to any significant risk in this area.

-At June 30, 2021 and 2020, the Corporation's cash balances in excess of the applicable insured limit of \$250,000 for 2021 and 2020 totaled \$0 and \$0, respectively.
+At June 30, 2022 and 2021, the Corporation's cash balances did not exceed the applicable insured limit of \$250,000 for 2022 and 2021.

 5 | LIQUIDITY AND AVAILABILITY